Carrot

 This section has been translated automatically.

-Nutritional significance: The carrot is particularly important in the nutrition of infants and toddlers and in dietary cuisine.
-The colouring is due to carotenoids, anthocyanins and chlorophyll.
-Beta-carotene is used as a food colouring agent or is used in pharmaceuticals and cosmetics (light protection agents in sunscreen preparations).
+Nutritional importance: Carrots are particularly important in the diet of infants and young children and in dietary cuisine.
+The coloring is due to carotenoids, anthocyanins and chlorophyll.
+Beta-carotene is used as a coloring agent in food or is used in pharmaceuticals and cosmetics (light protection agent in sunscreen products).
 Beta-carotene is an antioxidant and stabilizer and is contained in carrots up to 0.1%.

-Cosmetics: Extracts from the different parts of the carrot (especially the essential oil from the root, but also from the whole plant) are used as fragrances and skin care ingredients in various cosmetics.
+Cosmetics: Extracts from the various parts of the carrot (mainly the essential oil from the root, but also from the whole plant) are used as fragrances but also as skin care ingredients in various cosmetics.

-• The allergens identified are Dau c1 (16-18 kDa), a protein homologous to Bet v1 ( birch allergen), carrot profilin (12 kDa) and a Bet v6 allergen (35 kDa).
+• Dau c1 (16-18 kDa), a protein homologous to Bet v1 ( birch allergen), carrot profilin (12 kDa) and a Bet v6 allergen (35 kDa) have been identified as allergens.
 Carrot allergens are heat labile.

-• Type I reaction: Relatively frequent occurrence of food allergies (about 10% of all food allergies); third most frequent allergen in the triggering of systemic reactions, also as a trigger for oral allergy syndrome.
-Occupational rhinorrhoea, allergic asthma and contact urticaria are known.
+• Type I reaction: Relatively frequent occurrence of food allergies (about 10% of all food allergies); third most common allergen in triggering systemic reactions, also as a trigger of oral allergy syndrome.
+Occupational rhinorrhea, allergic asthma and contact urticaria are known.
 Asthma symptoms can already occur when processing raw carrots.

-• Cross-reactions often occur with birch pollen as part of a pollen-associated food allergy and celery ( celery-carrot-mugwort spice syndrome).
-An isolated carrot allergy without a corresponding pollen deposition is extremely rare.
+• Cross-reactions often occur with birch pollen as part of a pollen-associated food allergy and celery ( celery-carrot-mugwort-spice syndrome).
+An isolated carrot allergy without corresponding pollen sensitization is extremely rare.

 Ingredient(s)